mil2041/CompositeDriver/README.md

 ### Installation
-Installing CompositeDriver
-You will need to install devtools for running CompositeDriver package
+User will need to install devtools in R for running CompositeDriver package

 ```sh
 install.packages("devtools")